-Artifact from the Collection Oyster Basket and Oyster Shells (20th Century)
+Artifact from the Collection Oyster Basket and Oyster Shells (20th Century) Photograph by Carl Caruso

-Reginald F. Lewis Museum, Staircase Screen Perceptual Framework: Reflection and Transmission
+Reginald F. Lewis Museum, Staircase Screen Perceptual Framework: Reflection and Transmission Photograph by Carl Caruso

 What, then, will visitors encounter when they come to Lewis Museum for Maryland African American History and Culture?
 Visitors will find History, no doubt, and they will find Culture -- however it might be packaged, presented, and put on display.
 The Lewis Museum is first of all a prime piece of intellectual real estate, the facilities for which are no more or less than state-of-the-art.